 Woodall, Jean (1996) Managing culture change: can it ever be ethical?
 Personnel Review, 25 (6). pp. 26-40.
 ISSN 0048-3486Full text not available from this repository.

 Considers corporate culture management as an area where ethical concern and analysis has been weak.
 Examines justification of corporate culture management as an essential ingredient for corporate success, and finds little evidence to support a consequentialist ethic.
 Proceeds to identify areas where ethical issues might arise in the process of corporate culture change, particularly the role of change agents, and the ethical outcomes of the "unfreeze-change-refreeze" process.
 Illustrates these by reference to two case studies of corporate culture change programmes.
 Finally, concludes with reflection on potential ethical frameworks for the interpretation and guidance of corporate culture management initiatives.
 Makes a case for communitarian ethics, and outlines their implications for culture management.

 |Subjects:||University of Westminster > Westminster Business School|

-|Deposited On:||05 Feb 2009 11:36|
+|Date Deposited:||05 Feb 2009 11:36|

 |Last Modified:||17 Oct 2011 14:56|